-Emily Oliver’s Fighting Fund is to donate £200,000 towards diffuse midline glioma (DIPG) research.
-With this research funding resulting in a unique collaboration between The Brain Tumour Charity and Brain Tumour Research.
+Emily Oliver’s Fighting Fund is to donate £200,000 towards diffuse midline glioma (DIPG) research in a unique collaboration between The Brain Tumour Charity and Brain Tumour Research.

 About Emily Oliver

-She underwent NHS standard of care.
-Even travelling to Germany for privately-funded treatment including a personalised vaccine and radiotherapy, but died 18 months later, aged 21.
+Emily had the NHS standard of care and also travelled to Germany for privately-funded treatment including a personalised vaccine and radiotherapy, but she sadly died 18 months later, aged just 21.

-For her 21st birthday, Emily set up the Emily Oliver’s Fighting Fund, which she asked friends and family to make donations to instead of buying her presents.
+As part of her legacy, Emily set up the Emily Oliver Fighting Fund and asked friends and family to make donations to it instead of buying her presents for her 21st.
 Since her death, Emily’s parents, Tim and Debi, have continued to fundraise in her memory, amassing a total of £200,000.

 Hope For The Future

-Now the couple has identified a suitable research project to fund at Brain Tumour Research-funded Centre of Excellence at the Sutton campus of The Institute of Cancer Research, London, helping to find more effective treatments for the disease.
+Now the couple have identified a suitable research project to fund at Brain Tumour Research’s Centre of Excellence at the Sutton campus of The Institute of Cancer Research in London which is helping to find more effective treatments for the disease.

 The project focuses on the relationship between the gene ACVR1, a known driver of cancer development in DIPG, and the role of cholesterol metabolism in the development of these tumours.

-It hopes to demonstrate the effectiveness of treating them with a combination of ACVR1 inhibitors and new drugs.
-Which in turn, could be added to existing treatments such as radiotherapy.
+It aims to demonstrate the effectiveness of treating them with a combination of ACVR1 inhibitors and new drugs which, in turn, could be added to existing treatments such as radiotherapy.

 The £200,000 donation from Emily Oliver’s Fighting Fund will support the project in its early stages.
-From initial concept through the robust series of steps needed to evaluate whether to move combination drugs to clinical trial.
-Research like this is fundamental in bridging the gap between basic science and clinical benefit for children with high-grade gliomas.
+From initial concept through to the robust series of steps needed to evaluate whether to move combination drugs to clinical trial, research like this is fundamental in bridging the gap between basic science and clinical benefit for children with high-grade gliomas.

 A Unique Opportunity

-“Now more than ever, with the cost-of-living crisis ongoing, we need to work even more closely with our partners and collaborators in the field to accelerate cures, which is why this unique partnership involving a project to help move faster towards a cure for DIPG is essential.”
+“Now, more than ever, with the cost-of-living crisis ongoing, we need to collaborate with other experts in the field to accelerate cures.
+That’s why this unique partnership involving a project to help move faster towards a cure for DIPG is essential.”

-With Dan Knowles, CEO of Brain Tumour Research adding: “We announced we’d been able to bring forward our plans for a fourth Centre of Excellence at The Institute of Cancer Research, London, with an initial funding agreement of £2.5 million, after receiving a £1 million donation, the largest single donation in our history, during Brain Tumour Awareness Month (BTAM) in March last year.
+Dan Knowles, CEO of Brain Tumour Research, added: “We announced we’d been able to bring forward our plans for a fourth Centre of Excellence at The Institute of Cancer Research, London, with an initial funding agreement of £2.5 million, after receiving a £1 million donation, the largest single donation in our history, during Brain Tumour Awareness Month (BTAM) in March last year.

 “We were pleased to welcome Tim and Debi to the Centre’s official launch last September and are very grateful to them for bringing our two charities together in this way.